Setup Guide

 Wallet Backup & Recovery

 After creating a wallet, the app displays the 12-word mnemonic phrase exactly once on a mandatory backup screen.
 Write it down offline and keep it safe, it is the only way to recover your wallet.
+The copy-to-clipboard button auto-clears the clipboard after 60 seconds.

 // BIP44 derivation path: m/44'/175'/0'/0/0